stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 This requirement of verbatim matching modulo alpha conversion in combination with the fact that a lot is going on during optimization process in GHC makes working with rules a bit tricky.
-That is, sometimes rule does not “fire”.
+That is, sometimes rules do not fire.
 Some cases of this are covered in the next section, called “Gotchas”.

 Another important thing to mention is that when several rules match at once, GHC will choose one arbitrarily to apply.
-You might be wondering “why not to choose the first one for example” — well, given that rules are much like instance declarations with respect to how they are imported, there is no order for them, and the only thing GHC can do when several rules match is to either apply none (probably it's worse than apply at least something) or pick one randomly and apply that.
+You might be wondering “why not to choose the first one for example” — well, given that rules are much like instance declarations with respect to how they are imported, there is no order for them, and the only thing GHC can do when several rules match is to either apply none (probably it's worse than applying at least something) or pick one randomly and apply that.

 Now before we start considering problems you may have with `RULES`, I